cortex-lab/Rigbox/README.md

 ## Authors & Accreditation

-Rigbox was created by [Chris Burgess](https://github.com/dendritic/) in 2013.
+Rigbox was created by [Chris Burgess](https://github.com/dendritic/) in 2013, initially developed to probe mouse behavior for the [Steering Wheel Setup](https://www.ucl.ac.uk/cortexlab/tools/wheel).
 It is now maintained and developed by Miles Wells (miles.wells@ucl.ac.uk), Jai Bhagat (j.bhagat@ucl.ac.uk) and a number of others at [CortexLab](https://www.ucl.ac.uk/cortexlab).
 See also the full list of [contributors](https://github.com/cortex-lab/Rigbox/graphs/contributors).

 For further information, see [our publication](https://www.biorxiv.org/content/10.1101/672204v3).
 Please cite this source appropriately in publications which use Rigbox to acquire data.